 Whether you're allergic to cleaning products or just the cleaning itself, a pyrolytic oven could be for you.

 Here's how they work and what you need to know about them.

 How does a pyrolytic oven work?

 Each time you cook in your oven, you end up with fat splatters, meat juices and all sorts of grease and grime coating the walls, ceiling and doors in your oven.
 Once these get baked on, they can be difficult to clean off – hence the need for highly caustic oven cleaning products to get your oven sparkling clean again (or at least less dirty, depending on your oven cleaning skills).

 Pyrolytic ovens tackle the grime in a different way: they burn it with fire.
 Well, more specifically, the oven heats up to about 400 to 500°C, heating the baked-on bits until they carbonise and turn to ash – a process called pyrolysis.

 "An oven with a pyrolytic cleaning function will make cleaning your oven easier," says CHOICE's kitchen expert Fiona Mair.

-"If you roast a lot of meats and vegetables then you should definitely consider an oven with this function."
+"Since the majority of ovens have the grill inside the oven, if you grill and roast a lot of meats and vegetables then you should definitely consider an oven with this function."